trendzter/smartcoin/README.md

 License
 -------
-Copyright (c) 2009-2015 Bitcoin, Litecoin, SmartCoin Developers
-SmartCoin is released under the terms of the MIT license.
-See `COPYING` for more information or see http://opensource.org/licenses/MIT.
+Copyright © 2009-2015 Bitcoin, Litecoin, and SmartCoin Developers.
+SmartCoin is released under the terms of the [MIT license](http://opensource.org/licenses/MIT).

 Source Code